 Born and raised in Tioga County, New York, Borst traveled west by ox team in 1850 to seek gold in California.
 He found it, and made enough money to rent a farm near Sacramento.
 By 1858, he had made $8,000 from raising barley, and was eager to move on.
 He was tempted to return home, but he decided instead to travel north to Seattle.

-His sister, Diana (Borst) Collins, wife of Luther Collins, had settled on the Duwamish River in 1851, one of the party of first white settlers in King County.
+His sister, Diana (Borst) Collins, wife of Luther Collins, had settled on the Duwamish River in 1851, one of the party of first non-Indian settlers in King County.
 Presumably Borst stayed with her for a time, but soon heard of gold mines east of the Cascade Mountains.
 On the way to the mountain passes, he came upon the Snoqualmie River and its valley and was so taken with its natural beauty and fertile soil that he decided to settle down.
 He was 28 years old.

 Hard Work and the Fruits of Labor